 - 3-30.
-Some allies and partners have differing levels of fiscal restrictions than U.S. forces.
+Some allies and partners have differing levels of fiscal restrictions that U.S. forces.
 Therefore, having an understanding on how those legal organizations view fiscal law can help legal personnel be more interoperable. - 3-31.
 U.S. fiscal laws make it highly likely U.S. personnel would need to finalize any obligation of U.S. funds.
 Foreign interoperable legal personnel could still work on projects that would obligate U.S. funds.
 As a result, interoperable personnel will need to understand the fundamental fiscal and contract legal regimes allies have in place.
 Some allies may be highly restrictive and withhold authorities to a very high level.
 Others may delegate those same authorities to a much greater degree.
 Similarly, the sources of funding may vary widely and be based on an activity, timeframe, geographical location, or some other metric. - 3-32.
 There is no exception to U.S. fiscal law restrictions in an OCONUS environment.
 Allies may have different fiscal regimes.
-Grasping an ally's domestic laws and policies in this area should also include understanding how they may be different when outside that ally's borders. - 3-33.
-It is almost always worth checking if there is an Acquisition and Cross-Servicing Agreement (ACSA) between the U.S. and the host nation in theater.
-An ACSA is an international agreement entered into under the authority granted in 10 USC 2341 through 2350.
-It sets forth the terms and conditions under which the reimbursable acquisition or transfer of logistics support, supplies and services (LSSS) can occur between the U.S. Armed Forces and foreign governments or international organizations with which the United States has a concluded agreement.
-ACSAs can be found in the ACSA Global Automated Tracking and Reporting System (AGATRS) as the mandated ACSA system of record.
-It is an unclassified, web-based system that provides an automated means to build, manage, report, and complete all ACSA transactions.
-It provides transaction visibility, accountability, and auditability for the Army ACSA program.
-It is accessible worldwide to logistics and financial ACSA representatives.
+Grasping an ally's domestic laws and policies in this area should also include understanding how they may be different when outside that ally's borders.